CAC Frank Popper . A museum and art center in Burgundy.

 - Interview by Dawn Stoppiello in Interagir avec les technologies numériques (Bruxelles, Contredanse 2004).

 Conseil national du numérique (CNN).
-The report.
+The report (no longer in line in June 2017).
 A French institution, installed in April 2011.

 Contant Benjamin.
 Matte painting.
 Winter 2011-2012.